kimruddock/pawelgrzybek.github.io/_drafts/smooth-page-scroll-in-vanilla-javascript.md

 photo:
 ---

 How many times have you seen an effect of page scrolling down after clicking a button?
 Probably thousands!
-It's been always extremely easy to do with popular DOM library — [jQuery](https://jquery.com/).
+It's been always extremely easy to do with popular library — [jQuery](https://jquery.com/).

 ```js
 $('.js-btn').click(() => {